 A803 Sustainable Transport Corridor 2019-20 saw SPT partner alongside East Dunbartonshire Council and Glasgow City Council to develop a Strategic Business Case for investment in public and sustainable transport infrastructure on the A803 route corridor.
-The project, being led by East Dunbartonshire Council as part of their Place and Growth Programme, will look to improve sustainable transport infrastructure connections to the north of Glasgow linking the city centre via Bishopbriggs, Springburn and the new Sighthill Transformational Regeneration Area. £34.88m has been earmarked in the Strategic Business Case, which includes plans for the delivery of Phase 5 of the Bishopbriggs Relief Road and the regeneration of Bishopbriggs Town Centre.
-The project was approved by Glasgow City Region Cabinet on 11 February 2020.
+The project, being led by East Dunbartonshire Council as part of their Place and Growth Programme, will look to improve sustainable transport infrastructure connections to the north of Glasgow linking the city centre via Bishopbriggs, Springburn and the new Sighthill Transformational Regeneration Area. £34.88m has been earmarked in the Strategic Business Case, which includes plans for the delivery of Phase 5 of the Bishopbriggs Relief Road and the regeneration of Bishopbriggs Town Centre, was approved by Glasgow City Region Cabinet on 11 February 2020.
 We will continue this close partnership working during the development of the Outline Business Case stage and ensure that collaborative working remains at the heart of delivering exemplar sustainable transport projects across our area.

-Understanding active travel behaviour In the light of the global coronavirus pandemic, active travel has become more prevalent in many cities across the world as more people choose to walk or cycle for essential journeys.
-Active travel - walking, cycling and wheeling - can benefit personal health and wellbeing as well as the environment.
-Encouraging this positive travel change to continue post lockdown and post pandemic is now becoming a priority.
+Understanding active travel attitudes In the light of the global Coronavirus pandemic, active travel has become more prevalent in many cities across the world.
+As more people choose to walk or cycle for essential trips or for exercise.
+Encouraging this approach to continue post lockdown and post pandemic is now becoming a priority.
 The Scottish Government has made funds available for Local Authorities to allocate more "Spaces for People" to ensue people can walk, cycle or wheel during this public health emergency while physically distancing and keeping safe from traffic.
 Figures on the next page show the scale of active travel in the SPT region over past few years.
 Active travel Fewer than half of adults living in the SPT region walk at least 3 days a week as a means of transport.

-Rest of Scotland Data source: Transport Scotland: Travel and Transport in Scotland Local Area Analysis.
-Travel to school Around one in every two school children walk while only a very small number of children cycle in the SPT region
+Reduced

+emissions

 Data source: Transport Scotland: Travel and Transport in Scotland Local Area Analysis.

-•
+Travel to school

+Around one in every two school children walk while only a very small number of children cycle in the SPT region

-Factors to encourage more walking
+Data source: Transport Scotland: Travel and Transport in Scotland Local Area Analysis.
+Factors to encourage more walking hting Walk to work

-Improved walking surfaces

-More safe and secure feeling routes
+Improved walking surfaces More safe and secure feeling routes

-Better lighting

-Walk to work

 About one in every 10 commuters walk to work.

-Cycle to work Journeys made by bike as the main mode are below the national average of 3% of all journeys made in SPT region are by bike - Factors to encourage more cycling
+Cycle to work Journeys made by bike as the main mode are below the national average of 3%

+- Factors to encourage more cycling